Food & Water Bowls

 How much water should a healthy dog drink?

-I prefer stainless steel food and water bowls since they are easy to clean.
-Glass is also easy to clean but there is always the chance of it breaking.
+I believe the best choice for food and water bowls is stainless steel since they are easy to clean.
+Glass is easy to clean but there is always the chance of it breaking.
 Plastic, stoneware or ceramic bowls can scratch and the crevices can harbor bacteria.
+Foreign-made ceramics can contain high levels of lead that can leach, and plastic, and aluminum bowls can also leach and contaminate bowls.

 A good general guideline is that a healthy dog should drink between ½ and 1 ounce of water per pound of body weight each day.
 So a healthy 65-pound Labrador Retriever should be drinking between about 33 and 65 ounces, or about ¼ to ½ gallon of water daily.